 Sugar Loaf, NY

 DUSKLIT is the East Coast's one night interactive art festival.
-With twilight as a backdrop, DUSKLIT 2018 features 38 immersive installations, performances, and site-specific environments by 64 artists from Canada and across the United States.
+With twilight as a backdrop, DUSKLIT features 25+ immersive installations, performances, and site-specific environments by artists from across the United States.

 Featuring performance art, new media, music, dance, poetry, and interdisciplinary collaborations, DUSKLIT projects include elaborate environments, interactive sound installations, roving dance performances, and other experiential offerings.
 By engaging in these installations, visitors join the festival as an essential collaborative element, bringing DUSKLIT to life.